 Member of the Editorial Board of the Reformation and Renaissance Review: Journal of the Society for Reformation Studies (UK).
 Member of the board of editors of Renaissance and Reformation/Renaissance et Réforme: Journal of the Canadian Society for Renaissance Studies, Pacific Northwest Renaissance Society, Toronto Renaissance and Reformation Colloquium, and Victoria University Centre for Reformation and Renaissance Studies.
 Member of the Editorial Advisory Council of 'Dionysius'.
 This journal of Dalhousie University's Department of Classics publishes articles on the history of ancient philosophy and theology, including Patristic theology, and their nachleben with special emphasis upon the Aristotelian and Neoplatonic traditions.
 I also serve as one of the general editors of the Peter Martyr Library (Second Series), a 24-volume edition of the Latin works of this influential Florentine reformer in English translation.
 So far nine volumes have been published.
 In addition I am a member of the Editorial Board of The Works of Martin Bucer, gen. eds.
 Amy Burnett and Ian Hazlett and I have advised the editors of the Corpus Christianorum series Concilium Oecumenicorum Generalium Decreta, vol. V (16th century).

-Since my appointment at McGill I have supervised 27 doctoral and MA theses on a variety of topics in ecclesiastical history and Christian intellectual history.
-22 of these have successfully passed examination (11 PhDs and 11 MAs) with 3 PhDs and 2 MAs currently in various stages of completion.
+Since my appointment at McGill I have supervised more than 30 doctoral and MA theses on a variety of topics in ecclesiastical history and Christian intellectual history.
+25 of these have successfully passed examination (12 PhDs and 13 MAs) with 5 PhDs and 1 MAs currently in various stages of completion.

 I recently served as Interim Director of the McGill “Philosophy and Western Religions” BA programme in the Faculty of Arts, a joint undertaking of the Islamic Institute, the Philosophy Dept, Jewish Studies Dept, and the Faculty of Religious Studies—see http://www.mcgill.ca/phwr/.
 On the administrative side I have served as a member of Senate and as a member of various University and Faculty committees including the Vice-Principal's Research Advisory Committee, the Academic Priorities and Planning sub-committee on Teaching and Learning, University Tenure Committee, Committee on Student Affairs, Rhodes Scholarship Selection Committee, Graduate Studies Committee, and Bachelor of Theology Committee.